Aya-Ayoub/Kanban-Board/docs/architecture.md

 Board.jsx renders all active lists, each list is rendered usingg ListColumn.jsx, and individual tasks are rendered using Card.jsx.
 This separation allows each component to focus on a single responsibility.
 Card related editing logic is in CardDetailModal.jsx, which is lazy-loaded.

 State access is simplified through custom hooks such as useBoardState (src/hooks/useBoardState.js), which abstracts reducer dispatch logic for card operations.
 This reduces prop drilling and improves readability.

-Offline support is implemented using useOfflineSync.js and storage.js, using localStorage to persist board state and queue unsynced actions.
-Optimistic updates maek sure that the UI reacts instantly to user actions while syncing changes in the background.
-ARIA attributes, keyboard navigation, and modal focus trapping ensure accessibility.